Dada

 This is one of those album's that leaves me puzzled.
 It doesn't get rave reviews, but there is a loyal fan base who clearly feel some affection for the collection.

-In case you had any doubts, yeah, they inspired by the early 20th century avant-garde artistic movement.
+In case you had any doubts, yeah, they were inspired by the early 20th century avant-garde artistic movement.
 The good news was that 1970's "Dada" wasn't nearly as experimental and out there as the name would imply.
 Co-produced by Gage and Paul Clay, the largely original material was recorded at London's Olympic and Morgan Studios.
 Musically these eleven selections were kind of a musical grab bag including a broad array of genres, frequently mixed together across individual songs.
 The opener 'Big Dipper' was a perfect example.
-Showcasing Elkie Brooks, Jimmy Chambers, and Paul Korda on lead vocals, over the span of four minutes the song visited conventional rock, soul, and BS&T-styled horn rock.
-Elsewhere you got dollops of Broadway show tune (their bizarre cover of The Stones 'The Last Time'), Donovan-styled singer/songwriter material ('Jasamin'), Free Design-styled pop-jazz (the title track), and even Gospel ('Seed Of Peace').
+Showcasing Elkie Brooks, Jimmy Chambers and Paul Korda on lead vocals, over the span of four minutes the song visited conventional rock, soul and BS&T-styled horn rock.
+Elsewhere you got dollops of Broadway show tunes (their bizarre cover of The Stones 'The Last Time'), Donovan-styled singer/songwriter material ('Jasamin'), Free Design-styled pop-jazz (the title track), and even Gospel ('Seed Of Peace').
 Surprisingly I was okay with the genre jumping.
 My big problem with the album came in the form of the horn arrangements.
 I'm just not a big fan of the genre and in this case whenever the horn charts kicked in, they pretty much destroyed whatever momentum the group was building.

 "Dada" track listing: 1.)
 Big Dipper (Pete Gage - Paul Korda) - 4:09 rating: *** stars The